-Summertime is here!
-When I plan an outdoor get-together, I like to pick the freshest and healthiest dips and recipes.
-For that reason, I decided to make my healthy version of cowboy caviar, oil-free, and delicious.
-Cowboy caviar is a recipe my mom used to make when I was a kid.
-Unfortunately, the original version is loaded with oily dressing and canned corn.
+It's football season!
+When I plan a get-together, I pick the freshest and healthiest dips and recipes.
+Therefore, I decided to make my unique version of cowboy caviar.
+My mom used to create a cowboy caviar recipe to make when I was a kid.
+Unfortunately, her version was loaded with oily dressing and canned corn.

-For my cowboy caviar recipe, I chose fresh corn on the cob I grilled and cut off the cobs.
-Then, I grabbed my favorite veggies and dressed it in an oil-free fresh lime juice dressing without using any oils or fat.
+For my cowboy caviar recipe, I chose fresh corn on the cob.
+First, I grilled and cut off the cobs.
+Then, I grabbed my favorite veggies and dressed them in an oil-free fresh lime juice dressing without using any oils or fat.

 Cowboy caviar is a sassy Texas dish but is commonly served all over the United States as a BBQ and picnic staple.
 Often served in the summertime, this Texas dish has a variety of uses, which is why it's so popular.
-So, let's look at all the ways to use this cowboy caviar recipe.
+So, let's look at how this cowboy caviar recipe is used.

 - Dip for chips or vegetables ( I served with black bean and quinoa chips as well as blue tortilla chips)